MorrisCastro04/holbertonschool-higher_level_programming/python-object_relational_mapping/README.md

 task 4: script that lists all cities with the state

 task 5: takes in the name of a state as an argument and lists all cities of that state

+task 6:python file that contains the class definition of a State and an instance Base

+task 7: script that lists all State objects from the database